-There are to many times that people chose to seal their granite paving.
 Some people choose to seal their paving slabs before the granite slabs are laid.
 This can help prevent any staining during the laying process.
 Meanwhile, other people choose to leave their granite paving unsealed for a year.
 This gives your granite stone time to weather naturally before the sealant is added.

 If you’re not sure of the best time to seal your granite paving slabs, then speak to our team.
-We can discuss the pros and cons of sealing your granite patio, or leaving it unsealed.
+We can discuss the pros and cons of sealing your granite patio or leaving it unsealed.
 We will help you make the right decision for your outdoor area.

 What Are Granite Setts?

 Many people use granite paving slabs as the main attraction of the garden.
 Granite setts can then be used for these essential accent pieces where you want to draw the eye to in the garden.
 Granite setts are small blocks of quarried stone that work beautifully alongside granite outdoor tiles.
-They can be used to create eye catching fan shapes, arcs and circles.
+They can be used to create eye-catching fan shapes, arcs and circles.